bo0ts/mango/doc/source/python/known-issues.rst

       sphere = Geometry.Sphere() # Bad practice, each new sphere replaces previous one sphere.set(RENDER)

-The problem with the above snippet is that no reference is retained to the the first 9 sphere objects created.
+The problem with the above snippet is that no reference is retained to the first 9 sphere objects created.
 The solution is simple - store the objects in a list: